SoliatOmolara/Kera_to_MDF-Project/README.md

 # Kera_to_MDF-Project

 ## DESCRIPTION
 This Project is for the Task 2 of the ModECI MDF December 2022 Outreachy Internship Cohort.
-This project is a tutorial on how to create Keras models and then convert to MDF models.
+This project is a tutorial on how to creating MDF models with Keras.
 For this project i will be creating a simple step-by-step keras model then I will convert it into MDF model.

 ## REQUIREMENT